 Dog Bone Cancer Treatment

+You may have heard pet owners saying "my dog beat osteosarcoma" and you are searching for what can be done to help your dog.
 Traditional veterinary treatment for dog bone cancer usually includes limb-sparing surgery or amputation.
 If the tumor is localized to a small area and has not metastasized, it may be removed, preserving the limb.
 Amputation may be performed if there is a high risk of spread.
 Osteosarcoma is an aggressive form of cancer and almost 90% of dogs will have metastases to the lungs, other bones, or lymph nodes.*

 *Reference: Research study.
 Resection of pulmonary metastases in canine osteosarcoma.
 Veterinary Surgery.
 M.G.
 O'Brien, R.C.
 Straw, S.J.
 Withrow, B.E.
 Powers, et.al.